TotalEnergies and Veolia Join Forces to Develop CO2-based Microalgae Cultivation to Produce Next-generation Biofuels

 Regulatory News:

-TotalEnergies and Veolia (Paris:VIE) have joined forces to accelerate the development of microalgae cultivation using CO2.
+TotalEnergies (Paris:TTE) (LSE:TTE) (NYSE:TTE) and Veolia have joined forces to accelerate the development of microalgae cultivation using CO2.
 The two partners will pool their know-how to develop a four-year research project at the La Mède biorefinery, operated by TotalEnergies, with the long-term goal of producing biofuel.

 Through photosynthesis, microalgae use sunlight and CO2 from the atmosphere or from industrial processes to grow.
 When mature, they can be transformed into next-generation biofuels with low carbon intensity.